Table of contents

 How do you display your executive education on your resume in a way that will grab the recruiter’s attention?
 Do you create a separate section for it or list it under education?
 How much detail should you include?

-The good news is there’s a right way to do it, and we’re here to help you.
-In this guide, we’ll break down where to place your executive education, how to format it, and what details you should include.
+The good news is there’s a right way to do it, and we’re here to help you with your C-level resume, you can simply hire our executive CV writers to assist you.
+While in this guide, we’ll break down where to place your executive education, how to format it, and what details you should include.

 In our experience, where you place your executive education on your resume will influence how the recruiter will perceive it.
 The rule of thumb is to position it strategically based on the program type and how important it is to your career.